sebastianberns/cleanfeatures/README.md

 ## Usage

-Assuming that the repository is available in the working directory.
+Assuming that the repository is available in the working directory or Python path.

 ```python
 from cleanfeatures import CleanFeatures  # 1.